ItalyStrap/theme-json-generator/README.md

 **Not Suited For:**
 - Users content with direct JSON file manipulation without the need for PHP generation.
 - Those who believe this approach complicates the JSON generation process.
-- Individuals comfortable managing extensive JSON configurations manually.
+- Individuals are comfortable managing extensive JSON configurations manually.

-**Explore With Us:** Join us in exploring this CLI and WP_CLI tool for generating and validating JSON files for Block Themes, and see how it can streamline your development process.
+**Explore With Us:** Join us in exploring this CLI and WP_CLI tool for generating and validating JSON files for Block Themes and see how it can streamline your development process.

 **Important Considerations for Developers:**